 This list wouldn’t be complete without some fall wine suggestions.
 This season welcome the warmth of rich red wines and take your tastebuds on an adventure through Finger Lakes Wine Country.

 On Keuka Lake you’ll find McGregor Vineyard.
-Their 2017 Black Russian Red has a thick ruby color with flavors of sweet oak, toasted coconut, spice, black currant and aromas reminiscent of bourbon barrels, ripe plums and blueberries.
-It's no wonder this red wine is famous in the region.
+Their 2018 Saperavi Reserve has a thick ruby color with flavors of sweet oak, toasted coconut, spice, black currant and aromas reminiscent of bourbon barrels, ripe plums and blueberries.
+It's no wonder this rich red varietal is gaining popularity in the Finger Lakes.

-Lamoreaux Landing in Lodi has the award-winning 2017 Estate Bottled T23 Unoaked Cabernet Franc.
-Which received a rating of 91 out of 100 from Wine Enthusiast Magazine.
+Lamoreaux Landing in Lodi has the award-winning 2020 76 West which received a rating of 94 from the Beverage Tasting Institute.
 Hector Wine Company in Hector has six varieties of red to choose from.
 Hermann J. Weimer in Dundee has the SSV Merlot with aromas of plum and tobacco and notes of currant and clove.
 All three wineries are on Seneca Lake.

 Some of the other key fall flavors to look for while dining throughout the region includes; cranberry, fig, pear, and pomegranate.
 Many of which you will find in our Fall Sangria Recipes which feature other Finger Lake Wine Country wines.